 Alternative 2 would set red grouper multi-use allocation based on the difference between the gag annual catch limit and individual fishing quota allocation.
 The existence of a gap between the annual catch limit and the individual fishing quota allocation implies that the individual fishing quota allocation is set equal to the annual catch target.
 In the absence of a gap, the commercial gag allocation is equal to the annual catch limit.
 In setting the percentage of red grouper allocation that could be converted into multi-use allocation, Alternative 2 accounts for changes in the relative magnitude of the gag and red grouper annual catch limits and allocations considered in this amendment.
-In addition, under Alternative 2, future changes in annual catch limits and/or allocations would result in a recalculation of the percentage of red grouper allocation while preventing the commercial gag harvest from exceeding the commercial gag annual catch limit.
+In addition, under Alternative 2, future changes in annual catch limits and/or allocations would result in a recalculation of the percentage of red grouper allocation that can be converted into multi-use allocation while preventing the commercial gag harvest from exceeding the commercial gag annual catch limit.